-Software is actually intelligence encoded hardware so software is an abstraction and not a real “thing”.
+Software is actually intelligently encoded hardware so it is not a real self-existent “thing”.
 “Software” is just a convenient label we apply to instructions that are intended to control the functioning of a computer-driven device.
-In order to exist, those instructions have to be recorded in some form of matter like ink on paper, transistor states, magnetic memories, etc. You can’t destroy software directly, you have to destroy its medium.
+In order to exist, those instructions have to be recorded in some form of matter like ink on paper, transistor states, magnetic memories, etc. You can’t destroy software directly, you have to disorganize or destroy its medium.

 An Einsteinian key to comprehending our universe is: “Look deeply into nature, then you will understand everything better.”
 As a physicist, I find this to be a sure path, and that is exactly how I came to the realization that software is not a thing but an abstraction.
 Now, of course, there is software, but it is not something you can measure with a ruler, or cut with a saw.
 Of course, you can count lines of code, but when you do you have left the higher abstraction layer of “software”.

-Like so much of our thinking and perception of our universe, software is an abstraction – a convenient tool for mental manipulation and understanding.
-But to understand at the most fundamental level, we must not forget that all abstractions are perceptions, ways of thinking, and ways of dealing with physical complexity.
+Like so much of our thinking and perception of our universe, software is an abstraction – a convenient tool for mental manipulation and understanding of something that has no self-existence.
+And to understand at the most fundamental level, we must not forget that mental abstractions are perceptions, ways of thinking, and ways of dealing with physical complexity.
 As such, they stand between us and the physical realities that are their antecedents.
 Those antecedents gave rise to the abstractions in the first place.

 This is Not Scientism

-I am not saying that things like truth, love, spirits, and such don’t exist or that the scientific method is the only reliable tool for the discovery of truth.
-Love probably doesn’t consist of some kind of matter, but is an effect arising from certain mental and emotional processes.
+I am not saying that the scientific method is the only reliable tool for the discovery of truth.
 That I know spirits are real is the result of a remarkable visit from my deceased mother.
+That experience was as close to science as possible, given that it was independently perceived by three separate individuals whose observations were in perfect harmony.

 So What’s the Point?